 The Innsbruck Bike Park: Venue of Crankworx 2017

 On the other side of town, above the village of Mutters and the base of Muttereralm Gondola, the Innsbruck Bike Park has been created since 2016.
 In the afternoon, we get there to check it out.
 A visit on the Bike Park’s Website tells us that four trails and the “Kids Park” practice terrain are open for the time being.
 The network of trails is going to rise within the next years to make the Innsbruck Bike Park become Austria’s hotspot of mountain biking.

 All Crankworx event locations like the slopestyle and even the excellent pumptrack right next to the base can still be used throughout the season.
 Unlike some of the giant jumps that are closed for the public, the Crankworx pump track is there for all to play on.
 We park our car on the car park at the base of Muttereralmbahn Gondola.
-We want to explore the Crazy Family Trail and the Bulgarian Way downhill course.
+We want to explore the trails “The First One” and “The Chainless One” aswell as “The Rough One” downhill course.

-Further down the hill in Götzens is the Bulgarian Way, used as the Crankworx Downhill trail in June 2017.
+Further down the hill in Götzens is the “The Rough One”, used as the Crankworx Downhill trail in June 2017.
 This is a huge helping of fun, despite that some last trail building efforts were taking place during our visit.